 Halifax was founded in 2001.

-Our company’s name comes from the town of Halifax in West Yorkshire, in England.
+Our company’s name originates in the town of Halifax in West Yorkshire, in England.
 The word comes from Old English, meaning something like ‘a secluded, grassy place’, but its modern heritage is as a cradle of the industrial revolution, a town of entrepreneurial spirit.
 One of our founders has origins in this town, and it was in the same spirit that the Halifax company was established.
 Its founders were experts in international development projects, many of which it successfully carried out in the Balkan region in a range of fields: finance, infrastructure feasibility studies, education and training.

 The town of Halifax grew from its rural origins into a powerhouse of industry as the times changed, so too did our company as development progressed and the business landscape changed.

 Until 2008, translation had been an ancillary activity.
 But in that year we won a EuropeAid tender for a new project, the translation of 16,000 pages of EU legislation into Serbian as part of that country’s EU harmonisation process.
 The deadline was tight.
 We tested and recruited 80 translators and created a systematic approach, completing the task well before schedule.
 Following this project, we found to our surprise that we were approached by all kinds of organisations asking for similar services.
 The balance between consulting and translation rapidly began to change.

 We realised we had a translation business.
 We created a separate business entity and developed it according to the best practices of the industry: systematic procedures and ISO standards, testing, quality assurance and continuous improvement.
 We kept the headquarters in Belgrade, a dynamic, rapidly modernising city at the centre of the Balkan peninsula and a vast natural business catchment area.